ckarrie/ha-netgear-plus/README.md

-# ckw-ha-gs108e
-HomeAssistant Netgear Switch Integration
+# HomeAssistant Netgear Plus Switches Integration

 ## What it does
-Grabs statistical network data from [supported Netgear Switches](#supported-and-tested-netgear-modelsproducts-and-firmwares)
+Grabs statistical network data from [supported Netgear Switches](#supported-and-tested-netgear-modelsproducts-and-firmwares) from the
+[Plus Managed Network Switch](https://www.netgear.com/business/wired/switches/plus/) line.
+These switches can only be managed using a
+Web interface and not through SNMP or cli.
+This integration uses web scraping to collect the switch configuration, statistics and some basic configuration updates.

 ## How it works
 1. Detecting Switch Model/Product in login.cgi